thenumbernine/Tensor/README.md

 ## Tensor Library

+This is for differential geometry numerics.
+That's right AI folks, "tensor" doesn't mean "n-index array of numbers", it means "geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transform."
+This library is centered around compile-time sized small arrays and larger ranks/degrees (whatever the term is for the number of indexes).
+The old and pre-C++11 and ugly version had extra math indicators like Upper<> and Lower<> for tracking variance, but I've done away with that now.
+This version got rid of that and has added a lot of C++20 tricks.
+So I guess overall this library is halfway between a mathematician's and a programmer's implementation.

 - Familiar vector and math support, 2D 3D 4D.
 - Arbitrary-dimension, arbitrary-rank.
 - Compressed symmetric and antisymmetric storage.